js-ts/SAME-samples/houseprice/README.md

 ## Introduction

+You are a data scientist who works at a

-This sample pipeline uses some advanced essemble techniques to stack a wide variety of models.
-If you are not curios about the ensemble techniques, please go straight to the next section.
+This sample pipeline uses some advanced ensemble techniques to stack a wide variety of models.
+If you are not curious about the ensemble techniques, please go straight to the next section.
 Otherwise, read on!

-The features engeneering is rather parsimonious (at least compared to some others great scripts) .
+The features engineering is rather parsimonious (at least compared to some others great scripts).
 It is pretty much:
 - Imputing missing values by proceeding sequentially through the data
 - Transforming some numerical variables that seem really categorical
 - Label Encoding some categorical variables that may contain information in their ordering set